 In March, the Biden Administration declared sanctions against several Russian officials, as well as firms and businesses in response to the recent arrest of Russian opposition leader Alexei Navalny.
 Navalny, an anti-corruption activist, was poisoned by the nerve agent Novichok in August 2020 and accused Putin of orchestrating the attack.
 Additionally, in April, the Biden Administration responded to the SolarWinds hack and election interference by expelling several Russian diplomats and putting sanctions on Russian companies.

 Although expectations are low, the White House has expressed the desire for a stable and predictable relationship with Russia.
-Recently, Biden announced that he is resisting tougher action in order to communicate to Putin that the United States is hopeful of a respectful relationship in which both parties play the rules of the game.
+Recently, Biden announced that he is resisting tougher action to communicate to Putin that the United States is hopeful of a respectful relationship in which both parties play the rules of the game.

-However, recent comments from Biden have caused confusion within the Russian government.
+However, recent comments from Biden have confused the Russian government.
 In an interview given to ABC News in March, Biden was asked by interviewer George Stephanopoulos if he thought Putin was “a killer”.
 Biden responded “I remember, in my childhood, when we argued in the courtyard, we used to say, it takes one to know one,” and added that “We always see our own traits in other people and think they are like how we really are.
 And, as a result, we assess [a person’s] activities and give assessments.”
 According to Kremlin representative Dmitry Peskov, Biden’s statement suggested that he is uninterested in an improved relationship with Russia and that the current situation between the two countries is “very bad”.

 - Biden And Putin To Hold Summit On June 16 In Switzerland - June 9, 2021